 Feel like you need to ask for permission before making plans with others.
 They may try to control where you go or call and text constantly to check up on you and interrogate you about where you’ve been/what you’ve been doing.

 Start seeing less of your family and friends.
 Perhaps because they openly prevent you from doing so through guilt-tripping or threats of abandonment.
 Or, it could be more subtle, where they make such a fuss about seeing your family and friends that you start avoiding them so you don’t have to deal with the fallout.
 You end up feeling isolated and lonely.

 Can’t feel at ease or relaxed in their presence.

 Feel like you’re walking on eggshells, waiting for the next time they lash out at you.
 You realize you feel a sense of relief when they aren’t there.

-Feel like whatever you do, it’s not enough.
+Feel like whatever you do.
+It’s not enough.
 You’re manipulated so that your flaws and vulnerabilities are exploited and used against you at every opportunity.
 You begin to feel inadequate, unlovable, and like everything is all your fault.

 Gaslighting, Cheating & Triangulation

-‘Gaslighting’, ‘triangulation’ & cheating are prevalent in relationships where there is narcissistic abuse.
+‘Gaslighting’, ‘triangulation’ & cheating are prevalent in relationships with narcissistic abuse.
 It is designed to keep you always feeling like you are not good enough, that you need to do more to keep the narcissist and insidiously that you are going mad.
 You are made to doubt your own perception of reality when it is, in fact, the narcissist lying and manipulating you.
 Read this article to find out more.

 Many survivors of narcissistic abuse suffer from post-traumatic stress disorder following the end of the relationship.
-Many people suffer such unbelievable emotional, financial, verbal abuse that it takes a long time to recover from the trauma.
+Many people suffer such unbelievable emotional, financial, and verbal abuse that it takes a long time to recover from the trauma.
 Please do get professional help from someone who has been trained in narcissistic abuse.